Teapack1/cheat-sheet/git.md

 - Fetches and merges changes on the remote server to your working directory.<br>
 `git pull <remote>`

+- useful after initializing a Git repository with an initial commit and then trying to pull from a remote repository that also has its own initial commit, resulting in unrelated histories..<br>
+`git pull origin main --allow-unrelated-histories`

 -  Pushes all the modified local objects to the remote repository and advances its branches.<br>
 `git push <remote> <branch>`